awslabs/multi-az-workshop/content/lab-1/index.en.md

 To consider the AZ to have isolated impact (meaning no other AZ that the operation is using is seeing impact this badly), three things must be true for either availability or latency impact:

 1. The impact must cross a threshold, like availability drops below 99.9% or latency rises above 200ms.
-2. There is more than one instance causing the impact so that we know one bad instance doesn't make the whole AZ to appear impaired.
+2. There is more than one instance causing the impact so that we know one bad instance doesn't make the whole AZ appear impaired.
 3. The quantity of errors or high latency responses make this AZ an outlier as compared to the other AZs.
-There are several different statistics tests that can be used to determine this (for example chi-squared and z-score), but for the workshop, we're using a static metric of 70%, meaning an AZ must account for 70% of the errors to be considered an outlier, which also works very reliably.
+There are several different statistics tests that can be used to determine this (for example chi-squared and z-score), but for the workshop, we're using a static value of 70%, meaning an AZ must account for 70% of the errors to be considered an outlier, which also works very reliably.

 ### Operation metrics
 The rest of the dashboard contains graph widgets and associated alarms for availability and latency metrics.
 We will use these to determine if there is zonally isolated impact that we can mitigate using multi-AZ resilience patterns.
 Feel free to explore the dashboard and the alarms to see how these metrics are generated.